MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-auto-attendant.md

 ##### Call flow for after hours

-By default, an auto attendant's business hours are set to 24/7, and the call flow options for *after hours* calls are disabled because all hours are considered *business hours*.
+By default, an auto attendant's business hours are set to 9am-5pm, Monday to Friday  <!--24/7-->, and the call flow options for *after hours* calls are disabled because all hours are considered *business hours*.
 When you select the **Setup custom business hours** option, the **Call flow for after hours** page configures the call handling rules used by the auto attendant after hours.
 The options available are the same, the difference is the ability to set a schedule for different menus and behaviors.

 A system of auto attendants may only need to set after hours call handling behavior for the first-level auto attendant.
 Nested auto attendants may not even be called by the first-level auto attendant, but alternately the system can define after-hours behavior for each auto attendant it uses.